cyprieng/cyprien.io/src/content/blog/2025/kagi.md

 With around 1,500 searches per month, one search would cost me about $0.0067.
 That puts things in perspective, and if it improves my day-to-day experience, it may be worth it.

-The fact that the search engine is funded by its users and not by ads is, for me, an important point, and something I want to support.
+The fact that the search engine is funded by its users and not by ads is, for me, an important point and something I want to support.

 In the end, I decided to give it a try.